dhillii/ga4-beacon/README.md

 ## New GA4 Features

-This updated beacon service includes several enhancements:
+This updated beacon service is based on the great work by [Ilya Grigorik](https://github.com/igrigorik) and the contributors to [GA Beacon](https://github.com/igrigorik/ga-beacon).
+It includes several enhancements to work in 2025:

 - **GA4 Measurement Protocol v2 Support**: Full compatibility with Google Analytics 4
 - **Configuration File Support**: API secrets and measurement IDs are stored securely in config files